-EDUC 369 Action Research and Research Methods
+EDUC 369 - Action Research

 |The course focuses on a spectrum of activities that focus on research, planning, theorizing, learning, and development in the resolution of a problem or problems.
 An understanding of the qualitative research principles, the dynamics associated with diversity and change and the need to study problems that are relevant in real settings while systematically inquiring, making hypotheses and testing these hypotheses; use as a vehicle for empowering teachers and learners.
 Approaches to scholarly inquiry.
 (3 units)|

-EDUC 371 Program Interventions
+EDUC 371 - Program Interventions

-EDUC 374 Organizational Culture and Change
+EDUC 374 - Organizational Culture and Change